Applicants for the Summer Program Must:

 - Have a strong background and interest in quantitative subjects such as mathematics, statistics, or computer science

-- Be in good academic standing with a GPA of 3.0 or better, and have completed coursework in calculus
+- Be in good academic standing with a strong GPA, and have completed coursework in calculus

-- Be a student interested in pursuing graduate studies in public health, biostatistics, or epidemiology
+- Be a student interested in pursuing graduate studies in biostatistics or computational biology

 - Completed Application Form